RWTH-HPC/sx-aurora-offloading/docs/usage.md

 ```

 !!! danger
-    Static linking is currently experimental and the wrapper tool will not forward arguments to the linker from Clang.
+    Static linking is currently experimental, and the wrapper tool will not forward arguments to the linker from Clang.

 !!! warning
     Due to limitations with the VEO/AVEO API, target regions which are nested in a